 The black walnut (Juglans nigra) is a dual value tree because of its timber and nuts.
 Timber provides the greater income potential from black walnut.

 Black walnut is monoecious, like other walnuts, pecans and chestnuts.
 Black walnuts grow best on deep, well-drained, moist and fertile soils with a pH of 6.0 to 7.0.
 Establish black walnuts by transplanting seedlings from nursery beds or by planting nuts directly in the field.
-Spacing depends on whether the primary crop is nuts or timber, but 30 feet by 30 feet is acceptable, followed by later thinning.
+Spacing depends on whether the primary crop is nuts or timber, but 30 ft by 30 ft is acceptable, followed by later thinning.

 The trees should be pruned to a central leader to produce a straight, long, single trunk because of the high timber value.
 Nut production is generally secondary.